Pikmin: Protagonists

 The main protagonist of the series is Captain Olimar, an employee of the Hocotate Freight Company, who flies a rocket ship known as the S.S.
 Dolphin, a reference to the GameCube's developmental code name.
 He has a wife, son and daughter.
 Pikmin 2 introduces Louie, a co-worker of Olimar, who places the Hocotate Freight Company in debt after losing a shipment of gold "Pikpik" brand carrots to a "ravenous space bunny".
-The names "Olimar" and "Louie" are based on Mario and Luigi, who were also created by Shigeru Miyamoto.
+The character's Japanese name, Orimā (オリマー), functions as a direct syllabic anagram of Mario (マリオ), another iconic character created by Shigeru Miyamoto.